jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

         -e "act=cluster_install" \
         site.yaml

-Then the example for a single kubespray cluster:
+Then the example for a single cluster of type `kubespray` using default systemd services checking configurations in `group_vars/all.yaml`:

     ansible-playbook -i ubuntu_hosts \
         -e "single_cluster=kubespray_cluster_name" \